Jason Flom

-Jason Flom (born c.
-1961) is an American music industry executive, podcaster and philanthropist.
+Jason Flom (born February 17, 1961) is an American music industry executive, podcaster and philanthropist.
 He is the founder of Lava Records, and was previously the chairman of Atlantic Records and Virgin Records/Capitol Music Group.
 He is also an advocate for those who have allegedly been wrongfully convicted.

-Career
+Music industry career

 In 1979, while a college freshman at New York University, Flom got a job as a trainee field merchandiser at Atlantic Records hanging record posters in stores.
-In 1981, he moved to the sales research team and, in 1983, into Atlantic's A & R department.
+In 1981, he moved to the sales research team and, in 1983, into Atlantic's A&R department.
 At 20, Flom departed NYU to work full-time at Atlantic.
-Bands he signed at the time included Skid Row.
+Bands he signed at the time included Skid Row and Stone Temple Pilots.

-In mid April 1994 Jason listened to Hootie & The Blowfish’s debut album and said it was “unreleasable” and tried to pass on one of the all time best selling albums.

 In 1995, Flom launched Lava Records in partnership with Atlantic Records.

-In 2004, Flom sold Lava Records to Atlantic Records Group, where he was named Chairman and CEO of the Atlantic Records Group.

-Flom was named Chairman and CEO of Virgin Records in 2005.
-In 2007, he led a merger with Capitol Records to create the Capitol Music Group, where he was named Chairman and CEO.
+In 2004, Flom sold Lava Records to Atlantic Records Group, where he was named chairman and CEO of the Atlantic Records Group.
+Flom was named chairman and CEO of Virgin Records in 2005.
+In 2007, he led a merger with Capitol Records to create the Capitol Music Group, where he was named chairman and CEO.
 In 2007 he signed Katy Perry.
 In 2008, Flom left Capitol Music Group to re-launch his own Lava Records label, this time in partnership with Universal Music Group's Republic Records.
 In 2013, Flom signed Lorde to Lava, which released her debut single, "Royals".

 Flom founded Lava Publishing in 2014, which has published writing from Evan Konrad, Maty Noyes, and all four members of Greta Van Fleet.

-In 2018, Flom co-wrote a children's book called "Lulu is a Rhinoceros" with his daughter, Allison Flom - a book which follows a bulldog named Lulu who identifies as a rhino.
+In 2018, Flom co-wrote a children's book titled Lulu Is a Rhinoceros with his daughter Allison Flom—a book which follows a bulldog named Lulu who identifies as a rhino.